dcos/dcos-launch/CONFIG_OPTIONS.md

 ### `ssh_private_key_filename`

-string, optional (conditionally required)
+string, optional (required if you are doing an onprem deploy)

 This is required if you don't use `key_helper` or `ssh_private_key`.

+If `key_helper: true` then this field cannot be supplied.

 ### `ssh_private_key`

 string, optional

-If not set and you are not using `key_helper`, you must provide `ssh_private_key_filename`
+If this is not set and you are not using `key_helper`, you must provide `ssh_private_key_filename`.

 ### `ssh_user`

 string, optional

 Username to log into cluster with.
+If `provider: onprem` then the host VM configuraiton is known to dcos-launch and this value will be calculated based on `os_name`.

 Default: core